ritsu/RitsuCogs/README.md

     -n      Number all output lines, starting with 1.
 This option is ignored if -b is in effect.
     -s      Suppress repeated adjacent blank lines; output just one empty line instead of several.
     -p      If input is a URL, this will treat the URL content as plain text instead of a DOM

-Input
-    URL     If input matches a URL pattern, will attempt to fetch URL content.
-            By default, DOM will be parsed from URL content and text elements will be treated as "lines" If -p option is set, URL content will be treated as plain text.
-    @chat   If '@chat' is specified as the input, will search in chat log.
-            Logging must be activated in the channel for this to work.
-    <input> If none of the previous inputs are detected, remaining text is treated as input.
-            To preserve whitespace (including newlines), enclose entire input in quotes.
 ```

 ### tac